 Exposed & Interlaced – Exploring Motion in Analog and Digital is a sequence of imaging chronicling a dance performance into 10 different fragments.
-The viewer will be able to view each fragment as a long exposure film print, as a representation of analog means, and an interactive lenticular that will allow the viewer to see a short video clip by changing their perspective, as a representation of digital means.
-The fragments will be displayed sequentially to communicate the entire dance performance.
+The viewer is able to view each fragment as a long exposure film print, as a representation of analog means, and an interactive lenticular that allows the viewer to see a short video clip by changing their perspective, as a representation of digital means.
+The fragments are displayed sequentially to communicate the entire dance performance.

 This idea was formed with my own experiences here at NYU Shanghai and also when I studied abroad.
 I took the Intro to Film Photography class in NYU Prague with the great artist/Professor Bara Mrazkova.
 I loved every second of the class and also the time I got to spend in the darkroom, the unexpected surprises along with the special personality of the film, and the delicate nuance.
 I also took a class with Professor Moon last semester at NYU Shanghai called Kinetic Interfaces, where I had the chance to experiment with Microsoft Kinect, a motion sensing device and the body movement data.
 For the final project of that class, I did a dance collaboration with my friend Ann.
 I was pretty amazed by how the human body was recognized and captured.